codeforkansascity/tagging-tracker-alt-apps/DEVLOG.md

 I'll have to look at the old ToDo lists/problems I noted in the repo

+### 03/30/2021
+Started the basic structure up.
+Primarily focusing on developing all the screens at the moment/following with basic routing.
+Then will do local state/data storage with sqlite and finally interface with the Node API.

+Left on building out the navbars pretty much have to match the screenshots of existing app

 ### 03/27/2021

 So I think I'll first work on the navbar, this changes based on route, I will get routing down too.